Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Experiment

-We first visualize the distributions and features of our method in Fig.\ref{fig4}.
-Compared with Fig.\ref{fig2}, the distributions of generated images in the feature space under fewer training samples become more uniform (Fig.\ref{fig4}(a)), and the features of the individual images under fewer training classes are denser (Fig.\ref{fig4}(b)).
-As shown in Fig.\ref{fig1-1}, our method performs well under various data settings and mitigates the upward trend of the metric curves.
-The experiment results prove the efficacy of our methods.
 Then, we provide a quantitative comparison with the well-established baselines.
 Results are reported in Table \ref{table1}.
 The red numbers indicate the improvement of the GAN models after using our method.
 In general, the FID and KID scores for our proposed method indicate a significant and consistent advantage over all the compared methods.
 In detail, our comparison experiments can be divided into three types.
 First, under different model structures, BigGAN and StyleGAN2, our method is robust, which proves that our approach can be applied to any model architecture.
 Second, under different augmentation methods, ADA and APA.
 The results of ADA are better than those of APA on RS datasets.
 Nevertheless, our method still performs well.
 This shows that the proposed regularization approaches can be applied to other GAN models along with existing augmentation approaches.
 Third, combined with the regularization method LeCam, our method is still effective.
 The proposed method can be viewed as an effective complement to existing regularization methods.
 The FID curves of StyleGAN2 and BigGAN on NWPU and PN datasets with different optimized approaches during training are visualized in Fig.\ref{fig5}.
 Our method achieves stable training dynamics and better FID scores.
-The generated images on NWPU, PN and AID datasets are visulized in the Appendix.
-Compared with BigGAN and StyleGAN2, the images generated by our method have great diversity and rich content.
-Moreover, we perform our method on the natural image datasets: FFHQ256 and LSUN-cat under different data settings.
-The experiment results are shown in Table \ref{table1-1}, and our method still outperforms the baseline model.
-The generated images on these two datasets are available in the Appendix.
 The experiment results prove that our method is effective on different datasets and under various data settings.
 According to Friedman test, we think our improvements are significant.